markusfalk/ng-dockerize/README.md

 ## Requirements

-* schematic compatible angular cli
+* schematic compatible angular cli (tested with Angular 7)
 * adds a shell script.
 You need to be able to run it for now.